dsimplichev/Project-Defense-ReactJS/client/README.md

 * Used cars -> Catalog which contains all cars for sale
 * New cars -> A page offering brand new cars
 * Car reviews -> A page for car reviews
-* Login/Register Page -> This page appears when you click on Header's sign-in icon.
+* Sign in/Sign up Page -> This page appears when you click on Header's sign-in icon.
 If you don't have profile, you can switch to sign-up form..

 ## Private part (Available for Registered Users)